Apply Today! Join the I DO Student Board or Committees 2026/2027

 Board Positions

-Below are the descriptions of the different board positions you can apply for:
+Below are the descriptions of the different board positions you can apply for in 2026/2027:

 -